nicoleslaw/iterative-writing/interviews/allen-tan.md

 ## When did you first start writing on the web?

 I think it was sometime in middle school.
-I had a Xanga and a Livejournal, both set to private.
+I had a Xanga and a Livejournal that were both set to private.
 (Well, they had a couple public posts to not raise suspicion but all the real content was private.)
 I wrote everything in Windows Notepad because I didn’t trust the web editor not to crash.
 God, that was terrible.

 ## When did you learn to use Git?
 Why?